ShivaliLN/TraceItAcross/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies using `npm install`.
 3. Start the local development server using `npm start`.
-4. Open your web browser and navigate to `http://localhost:3000` to access the TrackItAcross platform.
+4. Open your web browser and navigate to `http://localhost:3000` to access the TraceItAcross platform.
 5. Use the platform to register new products or look up existing products using the QR code scanner or manual Product ID entry.

 ## Future Enhancements